dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 1. Install the [GitHub GUI for Mac](http://mac.github.com/)
 1. Launch the Githib application
 1. Sign in to Github (create an account if haven't done so already).
-1. Clone my bug-fixed fork of [kss-node, 'A NodeJS Implementation of KSS'](https://github.com/dotherightthing/kss-node) by clicking the 'Clone in Mac' button.
+1. Clone our fork of [kss-node, 'A NodeJS Implementation of KSS'](https://github.com/dotherightthing/kss-node) by clicking the 'Clone in Mac' button.
 1. Open Terminal
 1. Use the Node Package Manager (NPM, installed with step 1) to install the KSS binary, by running `sudo npm install -g kss`
 1. Navigate to your local kss-node directory (step 3), eg: `cd /Users/Dan/github/kss-node/`, then use the Node Package Manager to install the kss-node dependencies: `sudo npm install -g`, (`-g` = global, ie copy files to `/usr/local/lib/node_modules/kss/`)